Branch Rebrands & Conversions After M&A

 Investment Tiers

-Most of the decisions about branch rebranding will ultimately be determined by how much budget financial institutions are prepared to invest.
-“It’s easy to underestimate the costs, says Bleedorn, because such combinations affect everything, including the size of the branch network, planning and redesign, staffing, marketing and continuous communications,” as outlined in The Financial Brand article.
+Most of the decisions about branch conversion will ultimately be determined by how much budget financial institutions are prepared to invest.
+“It’s easy to underestimate the costs,” says Bleedorn, “because such combinations affect everything, including the size of the branch network, planning and redesign, staffing, marketing and continuous communications.”
 Hundreds of unique brand assets to align adds to complexity and cost.
 Further, because each branch comes in at a different current-state, a branch-by-branch analysis is a requisite first step.

-“It doesn’t help to put a new program in place in a very tired and dingy looking branch,” according to Frank Beardsworth in his interview with The Financial Brand.
+“It doesn’t help to put a new program in place in a very tired and dingy looking branch,” according to Beardsworth.
 Matching information on branch health with data and market analytics will help financial institutions devote more budget and resources in branches that have the greatest growth opportunity.
-“Following site surveys and interviews with branch personnel, branches can be sorted in three distinct classes, each with a different budget range,” according to The Financial Brand.
+“Following site surveys and interviews with branch personnel, branches can be sorted in three distinct classes, each with a different budget range.”
 These ranges include:

-1) A rebranding and retrofit branch with optimal market opportunity showing the most growth potential would range from $100,000 to $110,000
+1) Rebranding and Retrofit – Branch with optimal market opportunity showing the most growth potential would range from $100,000 to $110,000

-2) A middle-tier branch with moderate opportunities and strategic location would have a budget range between $50,000 to $80,000
+2) Middle-Tier Branch – Moderate opportunities and strategic location would have a budget range between $50,000 to $80,000

 Outside-In